-Japanese-style pickles cut in beautiful slices.
-Fill the pickled lotus root holes with a mustard egg yolk vinegar filling.
+Japanese-style pickles cut into beautiful slices.
+Fill the pickled lotus root holes with a Japanese mustard and egg yolk vinegar filling.

 Photographed by Hideo Sawai

 Excludes time spent soaking the lotus root in sweetened vinegar.

 - 1 lotus root (medium) (180 - 200 g)

 - 300 ml water

 - 2/3 tsp salt

 - 1 sheet konbu kelp (10 cmx10 cm)